-Getting help and support for your drug dependency
+There is help and support out there for people who are experiencing drug dependency

 Remember: All drugs, including the misuse of prescribed medication, can pose serious health risks, up to and including possible death.